Connic

 tools/

 Python modules containing custom tools your agents can use.
-Any Python function can be used as a tool.
+Any Python function can be used as a tool, and nested modules are supported when you want more structure.

 middleware/

 Optional Python modules that run before and after agent execution.
+See middleware.
 Auto-discovered by agent name.

 Agent Types